NCSickels/chadv1.0/README.md

 This project is divided into two main phases - the fuzzing workflow and the active defense tool.
 The fuzzing workflow phase involves the selection of fuzzing tools, two attack tools to fuzz, and the development of a fuzzing workflow.
 The active defense tool phase involves the development of a tool that can detect and respond to attacks on the network and send the fuzzed responses back to the adversary's tool.

-The project proposal slide provided by the sponser can be found below.
+The project proposal slide provided by the sponsor can be found below.

 <div style="text-align:center">